 Even though I can’t have fresh garland on the banister, I try to work it in other places.
 There is nothing like the clean smell of pine.
 I bought a big bunch of juniper at a local garden center and added it to vintage enamelware.

 The last corner to be decked holds a chair…and what better way to deck a chair than with pillows!
-The Believe pillow is available in my Etsy shop.
-(I’m offering the whole thing…pillow cover AND down insert.)
 If you want to see how I made the fringed burlap Christmas trees, click right here.

 Since the burlap trees moved to the floor I added the grain sack christmas trees from last year to the small chest.